 Preparedness on the Cheap: Evacuation Plans Part 2

-Now that you know where you are going if and when you need to evacuate, you need to plan what to take with you.
-Whether you decide to have a 72-hour kit or everyone have their own bag or both, you need to have some essentials with you.
-I am choosing to have a 72-hour kit along with everyone having their own bag.
+Now that you know where you are going, if and when you need to evacuate, plan what to take with you.
+Whether you keep a 72-hour kit, everyone has their own bag, or both, you need some essentials with you.
+I am choosing to have a 72-hour kit, and everyone will have their own bag.
 I already have a tote packed and ready to go if we need to go.

 Several areas need to be covered in your 72-hour kit and/or personal bags: